 - D3: how does the evidence apply to this patient? - O this evidence is strong and shows the importance of having well-controlled diabetes.
-Hopefully our patient will be convinced to take better care of himself after seeing these articles. - D4: how will you advise the patient? - O It is important that he pt get his type II diabetes under control before being seen in a dental setting in order to prevent any health emergency while in the dental chair.
-In order to get the pt's diabetes under control collaborative care needs to be taken by the pt, the dentist and the PCP.
+Hopefully our patient will be convinced to take better care of himself after seeing these articles. - D4: how will you advise the patient? - O It is important that the pt get his type II diabetes under control before being seen in a dental setting in order to prevent any health emergency while in the dental chair.
+In order to get the pt's diabetes under control collaborative care needs to be taken by the pt, the dentist, the PCP and a diabetic educator.
 The pt should be monitoring his blood glucose at home as well as consistently watching what he consumes and being in contact with the recommended diabetic educator.